gravitational/teleport/web/packages/teleterm/README.md

 The installable file can be found in `/webapps/packages/teleterm/build/release/`

+For more details on how Connect is built for different platforms, see the [Build process](#build-process) section.

 ## Development

 **Make sure to run `yarn build-native-deps-for-term` first** before attempting to launch the app in